Homeownership

 If your mortgage is $450,000, that means you could put an extra $45,000 to $90,000 toward your principal each year without triggering a prepayment charge.
 Obviously, most people are not writing cheques that large.
 But even a $5,000 or $10,000 lump sum payment each year makes a significant difference.

 Where does the money come from?
 Tax refunds, work bonuses, inheritance, or simply saving a small amount each month in a dedicated account.
 If you set aside $400 per month and apply $4,800 as a lump sum once a year, you could save over $50,000 in interest and pay off your mortgage 5 to 6 years early.
+Some homeowners weigh prepaying against putting that money into an Edmonton investment property instead, and the right call depends on your rate and your goals.

 Timing tip: Make your lump sum payment as early in the year as possible.
 The sooner the principal is reduced, the more interest you save over the remaining term.